Bitcoin Power Law

 Planetary Orbits

-The Third Law of Kepler states that the square of the orbital period TT of a planet is proportional to the cube of its average distance aa from the Sun:
+The Third Law of Kepler states that the square of the orbital period TTT of a planet is proportional to the cube of its average distance aaa from the Sun:

 The regression line fits the planetary data to high accuracy, as shown by the scatter plot on a log-log scale.